Samsung Galaxy S11 / S20 release date, price, specifications and latest rumors - Mash Viral

 The S10 series had screen sizes ranging from 5.8 inches to 6.7 inches.

 However, the S11 / S20 Ultra is thought to have a giant screen of 6.9 inches, while the S11 / S20 + still has a large screen of 6.7 inches.
-The standard S11 / S20 model has a smaller screen of 6.2 inches.
+The standard S11 / S20 model is thought to have a smaller screen of 6.2 inches.

 connectivity